KhronosGroup/Vulkan-Tools/BUILD.md

     make install

-This step "cleans up" the `RPATH` to remove any external references and performs other bundle fix-ups.
-After running `make install`, re-run the `otool` command again and note:
+This step copies the bundled applications to the location specified by CMAKE_INSTALL_PREFIX and "cleans up" the `RPATH` to remove any external references and performs other bundle fix-ups.
+After running `make install`, run the `otool` command again from the `build/install` directory and note:

 - `LC_LOAD_DYLIB` is now `@executable_path/../MacOS/libvulkan.1.dylib`
 - `LC_RPATH` is no longer present

 The "bundle fix-up" operation also puts a copy of the Vulkan loader into the bundle, making the bundle completely self-contained and self-referencing.

-Note that the "install" target has a very different meaning compared to the Linux "make install" target.
-The Linux "install" copies the targets to system directories.
-In MacOS, "install" means fixing up application bundles.
-In both cases, the "install" target operations clean up the `RPATH`.

 ##### The Non-bundled vulkaninfo Application